Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yallourn North has 14 operational public transport stops.
 These are served by three distinct routes offering a total of 75 weekly passenger trips.
-The accessibility of transport is deemed good, with residents located an average of 201 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the primary mode of transportation at 98%.
+The area's transport accessibility is rated as good, with residents located an average of 201 meters from the nearest stop.
+Predominantly residential, most residents commute outwards, with cars being the primary mode at 98%.
 On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, only 10.6% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport